 be truncated to receiver.

-See the OHDEN SOG for further information on passing traffic.
+See the OHDEN SOG for further information on checking in and passing traffic.

-Alternate Fequencies See the OHDEN SOG in Members area.
+Alternate Fequencies See the OHDEN SOG in Files tab area.